cocktails-for-programmers/cocktails_for_programmers/cocktails_for_programers.md

 <img src="http://habr.habrastorage.org/post_images/c50/c74/b1b/c50c74b1bad7a7a785c5055eaeb6a0aa.jpg" alt="Ruby" title="Ruby" />

 ```
-- 20 cocoa liqueur "Malibu"
+- 20 mL Malibu (coconut liqueur)
-- 20 "Lychee" liqueur
+- 20 mL Lychee Liqueur (a fruit)
-- 40 cognac or brandy
+- 40 mL Cognac or Brandy
-- 150 cherry juice
-- lemon
+- Lemon
-- ice
+- Ice
 ```

+**Directions:**

-**Howto:** add basic ingredients into a high glass filled with ice.
-Add lemon juice (as you wish).
-Thoroughly mix till the glass is misted.
-Dress with a piece of orange and cocktail cherry.
-The drink cames out sweet, fragnant, fresh.
-This ruby-coloured cocktail perfectly fits to the Ruby logo.
+1. Add basic ingredients into a high glass filled with ice.
+2. Add lemon juice to taste.
+3. Thoroughly mix until the glass is misted.
+4. Garnish with a slice of orange and a maraschino cherry.

+The drink will be sweet, fragnant, and fresh.
+This ruby-coloured cocktail perfectly matches the Ruby logo.

 ### Python

 <img src="http://habr.habrastorage.org/post_images/a81/043/540/a81043540b546fe94fd3f8228c1be439.jpg" alt="Python" title="Python" />

 <img src="http://habr.habrastorage.org/post_images/8b2/170/619/8b21706197f93ffde4f8f1d7cb9c444b.jpg" alt="Python" title="Python" />

 ```
-- 50 white rum
+- 50 mL White Rum
-- 30 mint liqueur
+- 30 mL Mint Liqueur
-- 30 pineapple juice
+- 30 mL Pineapple Juice
-- 1/2 lemon juice
+- Juice of Half a Lemon
-- Sprite (7up)
+- Sprite or 7 Up
 ```

+**Directions:**

+1. Shake together with ice and strain.
-**Howto:** Whip basic ingridients with ice in a shaker.
-Pour into the glass, add Sprite (or 7-up), dress with a piece of lime.
-Cocktail must be served fast - its froth dissapears quickly.
-The drink came out with a fresh pineapple taste.
+2. Pour into a glass and add Sprite or 7 Up.
+3. Garnish with a slice of lime.

+This cocktail must be served fast - its froth dissapears quickly.
+This drink has a fresh pineapple taste.

 ### Severe Perl